Searching for a way to control how WooCommerce variation price ranges are displayed on your store?

 If you searched Google for keywords about changing WooCommerce variation price display, like “how to show just the cheapest variation price on WooCommerce”, you probably noticed a ton of results that use custom code to achieve this.

-If you want more control without the complexity, you can use the WooCommerce Variation Prices plugin from Barn2.
+If you want more control without the complexity, we recommend the WooCommerce Variation Prices plugin.

 This plugin lets you easily implement a number of different variation pricing strategies including the following: